-These regulations may be amended or rescinded by the Planning Board but only following public hearing on the proposed change.
-The Chairman or Secretary of the Planning Board shall transmit a record of any changes so authorized to the Strafford County Registry of Deeds.
+These regulations may be amended or rescinded by the Planning Board but only following a public hearing on the proposed change.

-Section 4.
-VALIDITY
+Section 7.
+Validity

 If any Article, section, subsection, sentence, clause or phrase of these Regulations is for any reason held to be unconstitutional or invalid, such decision shall not affect the remaining portion of these Regulations.